wakilsarfaraz/docker_connect_sql_python/README.md

 #### 5. `logging`
 This library is used for tracking events during code execution.
 It provides detailed logs for debugging and monitoring the ETL pipeline, ensuring transparency and easier troubleshooting.

+---

+#### 6. `getpass`
+The `getpass` library in Python securely prompts the user for sensitive information, such as passwords, without displaying the input on the screen.
+It is ideal for creating secure, interactive command-line applications.

 Let's run the following cell to import all of these libraries.